We are proud to share the news that Wild Friends is officially a certified Benefit Corporation!

 What were our key strengths in our B-Corp assessment?

-- We are owned and operated by women
+- We are operated by women

 - We provide generous benefits, including 401k, 12 weeks parental leave, 4 weeks vacation, and time off to volunteer